DigiKrafting/ue_plugin_blender/README.md

 # UE Blender Importer

 Unreal Engine Editor Plugin for processing meshes imported from Blender.
-Designed to work with the blender addon: https://github.com/DigiKrafting/blender_addon_ue.
+Designed to work with the blender addon https://github.com/DigiKrafting/blender_addon_ue which creates the "blender_addon_ue_data.json" needed for this plugin to activate.

 \* WIP - ALPHA